miroapp/app-examples/examples/github-appcards/README.md

 automatically generate those functions since Netlify is looking for serverless functions in the `netlify/functions` directory</i>.

 1. Go to your Netlify account and auth with your GitHub account.
 2. Download the `github-appcards` repo by going to developers.miro.com and then scrolling down to `Create apps using samples`.
 Then find GitHub App Cards and click on the `Download source code as .zip`.
 Unzip the files.
+Rename the project to `github-appcards`.
    ![download-source-code](https://github.com/miroapp/app-examples/assets/10428517/42edc852-3c2d-4f1d-bce7-a2ec4d7c7cb5)

 3. Create a new GitHub repo, and push up your `github-appcards` project which you just downloaded to it.
 You can use the following commands to do so: